oblivioncth/FIL/README.md

 # Compatability
 ### Flashpoint Infinity/Flashpoint Ultimate
 This tool was made with the express purpose of using it with Flashpoint Ultimate (i.e. all games/animation pre-downloaded).
-Technically it should work if Infinity if you run all of the games you want to import at least once, but its use is not currently directly supported.
+Technically it should work with Infinity if you run all of the games you want to import at least once, but its use is not currently directly supported.

 ### General
 While testing for 100% compatibility is infeasible given the size of Flashpoint, OFILb was designed with full compatibility in mind; however, the importer itself only provides access to the games and their related playlists within Flashpoint, not the animations, since LaunchBox is primarily a games frontend.
 Additionally, accessing the "Extras" content of an entry is currently not supported.